eps90/req2cmd-bundle/README.md

 }
 ```

-Then your command can seamlessly be deserialize with a `CommandExtractor`.
+Then your command can seamlessly be deserialized with a `CommandExtractor`.
 Feel free to register your own denormalizer.

 ### But I want to use different serializer!